curtp/the_oracle/README.md

 | Yes, and benefit      | Yes                   | Yes, and benefit      |

 You can change these lists to suit your needs, or remove them from the oracle (see below).

+## Some things to know
+1) Only server owners can add, edit, or remove lists.
+2) Anyone can view lists or ask the oracle questions.
+3) List names can only be 50 characters long.
+Anything longer than 50 characters is automatically shortened to 50.
+4) Entries can only be 50 characters long.
+Anything longer than 50 characters is automatically shortened to 50.
+5) Currently, there isn't a limit to the number of lists allowed on a server.
+Add too many, and it will be difficult to use.
+6) Duplicate entries can be added to a list, however, entries are removed by name.
+In the examples above, removing No from a list will remove ALL No entries.
+7) Think beyond question/answer interactions.
+This works great for any random table.
+8) Name lists so they are grouped together.
+Lists are always displayed in alphabetical order.
+9) After adding the list, use the assigned number to intereact with it and save typing.
+This makes it much easier to use on a phone.

 ## Talking to the Oracle
 There are two ways to talk to the oracle.
 Either of these will work